MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 Amerikanerin - American "people"
 	Dan ist Amerikaner und er arbeitet in New York
 + ?
 Use "Arbeitet" in [[third person form - german]]

+Die Eltern - the parent

+Seine Freunde - His friend
+	Seine - His
+Ihre Her

+Lustig - funny
+Sind is used in second-person plural
+> Seid - are ()

+Freundlich - friendly